Philtrum: Function

 In most mammals, the philtrum is a narrow groove that may carry dissolved odorants from the rhinarium or nose pad to the vomeronasal organ via ducts inside the mouth.

 For humans and most primates, the philtrum survives only as a vestigial medial depression between the nose and upper lip.

-The human philtrum, bordered by ridges, is also known as the infranasal depression, but has no apparent function.
+The human philtrum, bordered by a pair of ridges known as the philtral columns, is also known as the infranasal depression, but has no apparent function.
 That may be because most higher primates rely more on vision than on smell.
 Strepsirrhine primates, such as lemurs, still retain the philtrum and the rhinarium, unlike monkeys and apes.

 Development

 In humans, the philtrum is formed where the nasomedial and maxillary processes meet during embryonic development.
 When these processes fail to fuse fully, a cleft lip may result.

 Variation

 A flattened or smooth philtrum may be a symptom of fetal alcohol syndrome or Prader–Willi syndrome.

 A study of boys diagnosed with autism spectrum disorders found that a broader than average philtrum is one of a cluster of physical attributes associated with autism.